 Joining an IB school means learning to care about and engage with the world around us, and at ISHR we believe it's never too early for our students to make a difference.
 In an effort to foster the growth of engaged, active world citizens, our students engage in creativity, activity, or service projects.

-In our Primary School, our youngest learners participate in Service and Action projects such as visiting local nursing homes or sponsoring school-wide donations for local families in need.
+In our Primary School, our youngest learners participate in Service and Action projects such as visiting local nursing homes, raising awareness of the habitat loss faced by Bornean orangutans, or sponsoring school-wide donations for local families in need.
 Our Middle Years students (Grades 6-10) are also involved with Service and Action (SA) activities to a greater extent than in Primary; they are required to participate in service in order to move to the next grade level.
 Middle Years students are encouraged to join any of the Service or Activity groups below or start their own.

 Our Diploma Programme students (Grades 11-12) are required to complete creative, active, or service experiences weekly for 18 months as part of the IB curriculum, showing a good balance amongst all three elements of creative, active, or service projects.